hrabadabar/Data-Structures-and-Algorithms-in-python-Goodrich-Tamassia-Goldwasser-some-solutions-/README.md

 list, much as the positional list ADT abstracts the use of a doubly linked list.
 Implement a ForwardList class that supports such an ADT.

+C-7.33 Modify the DoublyLinkedBase class to include a reverse method that re- verses the order of the list, yet without creating or destroying any nodes.

 C-7.34 Modify the PositionalList class to support a method swap(p, q) that causes the underlying nodes referenced by positions p and q to be exchanged for each other.
 Relink the existing nodes; do not create any new nodes.